k127/osm-peak-dominance/README.md

 # osm-peak-dominance
-For each Openstreetmap peak, calculate it's dominance using grass GIS with SRTM DEM data
+For each Openstreetmap peak, calculate its dominance using grass GIS with SRTM DEM data

 # Topographic Isolation in OSM